devmil/dart_apitool_fork/README.md

 Creates a diff of 2 given packages.

 Usage: dart-apitool diff [arguments]
 -h, --help                                       Print this usage information.
     --old (mandatory)                            Old package reference.
 Package reference can be one of:
                                                  - directory path pointing to a package on disk (e.g. /path/to/package)
                                                  - any package from pub (e.g. pub://package_name/version)
     --new (mandatory)                            New package reference.
 Package reference can be one of:
                                                  - directory path pointing to a package on disk (e.g. /path/to/package)
                                                  - any package from pub (e.g. pub://package_name/version)
 -p, --[no-]include-path-dependencies             Scans package for path dependencies and makes sure to copy all path dependencies for evaluation.
                                                  Warning: This option might cause copy to lift the copying scope outside the current working directory, depending on paths defined by path dependencies.
                                                  Affects only local references.
                                                  (defaults to off)
     --version-check-mode                         Defines the mode the versions of the packages shall be compared.
                                                  This affects the exit code of this program.
                                                  [none, fully (default), onlyBreakingChanges]
     --[no-]check-sdk-version                     Determines if the SDK version should be checked.
                                                  (defaults to on)
     --[no-]ignore-prerelease                     Determines if the pre-release aspect of the version shall be ignored when checking versions.
                                                  This only makes sense in combination with --dependency-check-mode != none.
                                                  You may want to do this if you want to make sure (in your CI) that the version - once ready - matches semver.
     --no-merge-base-classes                      Disables base class merging.
     --no-analyze-platform-constraints            Disables analysis of platform constraints.
     --dependency-check-mode                      Defines the mode package dependency changes are handled.
                                                  [none, allowAdding, strict (default)]
     --[no-]remove-example                        Removes examples from the package to analyze.
                                                  (defaults to on)
+    --[no-]ignore-required-interface-handling    Whether to ignore special (more strict) treatment of required interfaces
 ```

 ## Integration